-Review: SKRWT helps fixing perspective distortions
+Review: SKRWT is a great app for fixing perspective distortions

 SKRWT app survived many spring cleanings on my iPhone.
 It's an excellent app that does one job and does it extremely well: It helps you to fix perspective distortions of your architecture photos and makes them look way better.
 It's one of the few iPhone apps I use it regularly.